GitBrun/drumpad/README.md

 🔑 I made a button at the top that launches a music by michael Jackson for your own remix!

-🔑 I try to make a transition when you play the beats in JS
+🔑 I make a transition when you play the beats in JS for the aesthetic

 SO NOW FREESTYLE 🎸